pymc-devs/pymc/docs/source/developer_guide.rst

 Dynamic HMC
 ^^^^^^^^^^^

-We love NUTS, or to be more precise Dynamic HMC with complex stoping rules.
+We love NUTS, or to be more precise Dynamic HMC with complex stopping rules.
 This part is actually all done outside of Theano, for NUTS, it
 includes: the leapfrog, dual averaging, tunning of mass matrix and step size, the tree building, sampler related statistics like divergence and